Parthenon: Restoration

+In 1981, an earthquake caused damage to the east façade.
+Air pollution and acid rain have damaged the marble and stonework.

 An organized effort to preserve and restore buildings on the Acropolis began in 1975, when the Greek government established the Committee for the Conservation of the Acropolis Monuments (ESMA).
 That group of interdisciplinary specialist scholars oversees the academic understanding of the site to guide restoration efforts.
 The project later attracted funding and technical assistance from the European Union.
 An archaeological committee thoroughly documented every artefact remaining on the site, and architects assisted with computer models to determine their original locations.
 Particularly important and fragile sculptures were transferred to the Acropolis Museum.

 A crane was installed for moving marble blocks; the crane was designed to fold away beneath the roofline when not in use.
 In some cases, prior re-constructions were found to be incorrect.
 These were dismantled, and a careful process of restoration began.

 Originally, various blocks were held together by elongated iron H pins that were completely coated in lead, which protected the iron from corrosion.
-Stabilizing pins added in the 19th century were not so coated, and corroded.
+Stabilizing pins added in the 19th century were not lead-coated, and corroded.
 Since the corrosion product (rust) is expansive, the expansion caused further damage by cracking the marble.

+The last remaining slabs from the western section of the Parthenon frieze were removed from the monument in 1993 for fear of further damage.
+They have now been transported to the new Acropolis Museum.
+Until cleaning of the remaining sculptures was completed in 2005, black crusts and coatings were present on the marble surface.
+Between 20 January and the end of March 2008, 4200 items (sculptures, inscriptions small terracotta objects), including some 80 artefacts dismantled from the monuments in recent years, were removed from the old museum on the Acropolis to the new Acropolis Museum.

 In 2019, Greece's Central Archaeological Council approved a restoration of the interior cella's north wall (along with parts of others).
 The project will reinstate as many as 360 ancient stones, and install 90 new pieces of Pentelic marble, minimizing the use of new material as much as possible.
 The eventual result of these restorations will be a partial restoration of some or most of each wall of the interior cella.